chetannetiapps/na2021/wp-content/plugins/simple-301-redirects/readme.txt

 **◾Import Redirect Rules:** You can import redirects links in bulk from your device and upload using this plugin to manage links

-**◾ Export Redirect Rules:** You can also export your 301 Redirect Links in .json format to use in future
+**◾ Export Redirect Rules:** You can also export your 301 Redirect Links in .csv format to use in future

 ◾ **Wildcards:** It will redirect all files within a directory to the same filename in the redirected directory.
 To use wildcards, put an asterisk (\*) after the folder name that you want to redirect.
 Example: